vipranarayan14/vboo/src/docs/shadlinga-prakaranam/general/sarvanaama.md

 # //sarvanaama//

-//sarvanaama// is the //samj~Naa// given to a set of //shabda//-s that differ in the
+//sarvanaama// is the //samj~Naa// given to a set of //shabda//-s that differ from the general
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODk0MjIzNDE1LDkwMzgzNjkwNCwtMTY3OT
+eyJoaXN0b3J5IjpbLTE1OTM3Njg1NzIsODk0MjIzNDE1LDkwMz
-cyNDg0MF19
+gzNjkwNCwtMTY3OTcyNDg0MF19
 -->